Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 If your face is circular, with plump cheeks and a soft jawline, then you have a round face shape.
-An angular brow shape can help balance out the fullness of your face.
+An angular eyebrow shape can help balance out the fullness of your face.
 Creating strong lines can help counteract softness and a lack of definition, giving the appearance of more defined bone structure.

 When it comes to having an oval face shape, the world is practically your oyster.
 As the most balanced face shape, the rules rarely apply.
-You’ll find almost any brow shape will complement your face shape.
+You’ll find almost any eyebrow shape will complement your face shape.
 Since having too many options can be overwhelming, try accentuating your symmetrical shape even more with a soft angle.

 Think of what you know about diamonds.
 Sure, they're shiny and expensive, but they’re also known for their cut.
 The harsh edges and facets on your favorite jewels are exactly what makes them comparable to a diamond face shape.
 With a pointed chin and a narrow hairline, this face shape is marked by harsh features that can be softened with curves.
-Follow the natural curve of your brow bones to make wide cheekbones appear narrower.
+Follow the natural curve of your eyebrow bones to make wide cheekbones appear narrower.